Civil-Service-Human-Resources/data-transchiver/README.md

 - node-cron
 - applicationinsights (not integrated yet)

-#### How to run the node app
+### How to run the node app

 1. Download the code and switch to the folder `data-transchiver`
 2. Run `npm install`
-3. export the required environment variables as mentioned below
+3. Export the required environment variables as mentioned below
 4. Create the target Mysql database and the statements_history table
 ```
 CREATE DATABASE IF NOT EXISTS db_archiver;